 Most of the Russians in Kazakhstan would say they are traditionally Russian Orthodox believers (approx. over 90%) even though some of them might not believe there is a God.
 Maybe one out of ten Russians would actually attend the Russian Orthodox church (primarily older people and that only on major holidays like Christmas and Easter).

-So the majority would be very nominally Russian Orthodox and, in fact, have a mixture of atheism, universal power/God, superstition/traditionalism, with a throw-in "new age horoscope and aliens" "pie" of a belief system (not really a system).
+So the majority would be very nominally Russian Orthodox and, in fact, have a mixture of atheism, universal power/God, folk beliefs/traditionalism, with a throw-in "new age horoscope and aliens" "pie" of a belief system (not really a system).

 Young people are more interested in getting a good education, learning different languages, and making a career in order to leave Kazakhstan if given the opportunity.